mgrhm/monica/docs/installation/update.md

 credentials.

-If you open your app on the Heroku web interface, and click the "Settings" tab, you'll have an option to reveal your configuration vars.
+If you open your app on the Heroku web interface, and click the “Settings“ tab, you’ll have an option to reveal your configuration vars.
 Do so, and look for the `CLEARDB_DATABASE_URL` variable.
-It's format should look like this:
+It’s format should look like this:

 `mysql://<USERNAME>:<PASSWORD>@<HOST>/<DATABASE>?reconnect=true`

-Which are the database's `HOST` URL, its name (i.e. `DATABASE`)  and your `USERNAME` and `PASSWORD`.
+Which are the database’s `HOST` URL, its name (i.e. `DATABASE`)  and your `USERNAME` and `PASSWORD`.
 The `HOST` should be the region where the database is located (i.e. `us-cdbr-iron-east-01.cleardb.net`), the `DATABASE` should be prepended with `heroku_` (i.e. `heroku_xxxx`) and the `USERNAME` and `PASSWORD` should be strings of alphanumeric characters.

-Now that you have the database's URL and access credentials, you can log into the database from your favorite database management tool.
-If you'd like to use a command-line tool, here are the step by step instructions for debian-based (e.g. Ubuntu) Linux:
+Now that you have the database’s URL and access credentials, you can log into the database from your favorite database management tool.
+If you’d like to use a command-line tool, here are the step by step instructions for debian-based (e.g. Ubuntu) Linux:

 #### WARNING: This will delete your current database.
-Only use on fresh installations, or if you know what you're doing.
+Only use on fresh installations, or if you know what you’re doing.

-1. **Update your Monica instance to the same version as the one you're importing into.** This will prevent nasty SQL mismatches later on.
+1. **Update your Monica instance to the same version as the one you’re importing into.** This will prevent nasty SQL mismatches later on.
 2. Download your export file as explained above.
-Make sure you remember the username and password of the instance you **exported from**, as those will be your new sign-in information for the instance you're **importing into**.
+Make sure you remember the username and password of the instance you **exported from**, as those will be your new sign-in information for the instance you’re **importing into**.
 3. Get `mysql-client` by `sudo apt-get install mysql-client`.
-Note you might need to first add the relevant repository using the instructions [here](https://downloads.mariadb.org/mariadb/repositories/#mirror=kku) (although don't follow them all the way, or you'll get a full running server on your own machine).
-If you're going to follow the scripted truncation listed on the steps below, you'll need access to the MySQL socket, which is only available if you also installed `mysql-server`.
+Note you might need to first add the relevant repository using the instructions [here](https://downloads.mariadb.org/mariadb/repositories/#mirror=kku) (although don’t follow them all the way, or you’ll get a full running server on your own machine).
+If you’re going to follow the scripted truncation listed on the steps below, you’ll need access to the MySQL socket, which is only available if you also installed `mysql-server`.
    You can do so by `sudo apt-get install mysql-server`.
 4. Connect to your database - `mysql --host=<HOST> --user=<USERNAME>